zju3dv/snake/README.md

-We have been releasing the code.
+We have been sorting out the code and the pretrained models.
 Please stay tuned.

 # Deep Snake for Real-Time Instance Segmentation